 What is the best way to negotiate a salary?
 Before going to any interview, you should have a broad idea of what you would be looking for moneywise.
 Research the market rate for similar roles as much as you can by checking what other organisations are advertising, talking to people you know or looking up… Continue reading Negotiating a job offer

 A SWOT analysis is often used by businesses to give a structure with which to plan for the future by identifying their Strengths and Weaknesses from within and Opportunities and Threats from the outside world.
-So why not use it to plan your own career strategy as we begin to think about coming out of this uncertain period?
-First… Continue reading How to do your own SWOT analysis
+So why not use it to plan your own career strategy?
+First think about your Strengths: positive things about you that are under your control… Continue reading How to do your own SWOT analysis